arcsector/vscode-splunk-search-syntax/README.md

 - [X] DBConnect Command highlighting
 - [ ] SQL Highlighting in `dbxquery` with `query=`
 - [X] Publish to VSCE Marketplace
-- [ ] Change highlighting color to match Splunk search bar
+- [X] Change highlighting color to match Splunk search bar (manually)
   - Not sure if this is going to happen or not, as there is a need to stick to [Textmate Naming Conventions](https://macromates.com/manual/en/language_grammars#naming_conventions)